kchandan/cloud-sentiment-analysis/README.md

 # AI API As Service

+This is umbrella project to create API wrappers around most Public cloud services to make usage of these services Cloud Agnostic.

+Please feel free to report bug or contribute.

 ## Cloud based Sentiment Analysis

 This provides easy to use API wrappers around popular public cloud services.